Hungry Happenings

 Shimmering Candy Shells:

-8 ounces white confectionery coating/candy melts or Nestle Premier White Morsels
+8 ounces candy melts, confectionery coating, almond bar, melting wafers, or Nestle Premier White Morsels

 silk white luster dust

-star shaped sand mold beach toy (clean with warm soapy water and dry thoroughly)
+star-shaped sand mold beach toy (clean with warm soapy water and dry thoroughly) or a starfish cake pan

 baking sheet (12" x 18")